-Every autumn brings with it an onslaught of pumpkin spice flavored products, some edible, others not so much.
+Every autumn brings with it an onslaught of pumpkin spice-flavored products, some edible, others not so much.
 Pumpkin spice shows up in stores, online and in the news; the first appearance of the PSL (as the pumpkin spice latte is known) is documented gleefully on social media.
+With tongue firmly in cheek, we tried our hand at combining foie gras and pumpkin spice, with truly delicious results.

 For the Milk Jellies